qirh/blog/content/post/spiderman-in-sunnyside-1.md

 * Then we see Spiderman surfing over the 7 train which is actually quite a common activity with [the youths](https://www.youtube.com/watch?v=Nd1CijCUj8w).
 We can see that the 7 train is making a sharp right turn and is sloping downwards into the grounds.
 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_surfing.jpeg" style="width:80%">

     The 7 train starts in Flushing, Queens and ends in Hudson Yards, Manhattan.
-It is mostly an above ground train in Queens (let's ignore Flushing, no need overcomplicate this post haha), except for the last two stops (Vernon blvd and Hunters Point).
+It is mostly an above ground train in Queens (let's ignore Flushing, no need overcomplicate this post haha), except for the last two stops (Vernon Blvd and Hunters Point).
 Before it takes the tunnel under the East River towards Manhattan, where it continues to be underground until the last stop.
 It's actually a really interesting line, for multiple reasons.
 Firstly, it is the only subway line by my house.
 And i'm writing this post.
 Secondly, it has been statistically proven, by my observations that it's the cleanest and most reliable train, not only in the NYC transit system, but in all of North America.
 Lastly, it has the best views.

     This is the 7 train in Sunnyside looking west into Manhattan.
 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_surfing_actual.jpeg" style="width:80%">

     One last thing about the 7 train, it's one of the few lines (as far as I know).
 That breaks it's straight-line trend to make a semi-circle in Long Island City.
-You can see how instead of following the red arrow to continue it's way to Manhattan, it takes a detour to make two stops with important connections to the N, W, E, G and M lines.
+You can see how instead of following the red arrow to continue its way to Manhattan, it takes a detour to make two stops with important connections to the N, W, E, G and M lines.
 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_7_train_map.jpeg" style="width:80%">

 * Then we see Spiderman swinging in front of the Astoria Blvd station again on the N/W lines.
 This is actually one stop before the Ditmars Blvd station that he got off of earlier
 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_astoria_blvd_station.jpeg" style="width:80%">

     Here is a beautiful sunset from the same station.
-In the background we see the Astoria bridge.
+In the background, we see the Astoria bridge.
 Behind that billboard on the right is the Hell Gate bridge, which is incredibly beautiful.
 It actually inspired the [Sydney Harbour Bridge](https://www.news.com.au/travel/world-travel/north-america/the-surprising-history-behind-the-sister-of-sydneys-harbour-bridge/news-story/4fdbc28ee37616540c4935ec349d5e12)
 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_astoria_blvd_station_actual.jpeg" style="width:80%">

     Then we see Spiderman hanging out on the fire escape (of what I assume is his building).
 This is actually a horrible place to uncover his mask because as we can see, the 7 train passes right in front of him lol.
 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_fire_escape.jpeg" style="width:80%">

     This is a [news article](https://sunnysidepost.com/spider-man-does-big-shoot-in-sunnyside-small-explosion-set-for-this-afternoon) from 2016 showing them filming on what is most commonly known as a fire escape but I call Lanai (balcony in Hawaiian).
-This building is on the corner of 45th st and Queens Blvd.
+This building is on the corner of 45th St and Queens Blvd.
 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_fire_escape_actual.jpeg" style="width:80%">

     We then see Delmar's getting blown up.
-Later in Spiderman No way home (2021).
+Later in Spiderman No Way Home (2021).
 We see Delmar's again.
-But it's actually in Sunnyside this time on 47th street.
-Maybe Delmar relocated after his store was blown up from fake 21st st to actual 47th st lol
+But it's actually in Sunnyside this time on 47th St. Maybe Delmar relocated after his store was blown up from fake 21st St to actual 47th St lol

 <div class="linebreak"></div>

 * Lastly, the cover for this film is Spiderman chilling on the waterfront park in Long Island City.
 It's actually a really lovely park.
 They photoshopped the skyline quite a bit actually.
 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_cover.jpg" style="width:80%">

     The funniest part is that for some reason they took out the huge UN building (The Secretariat Building).
 And left the smaller ones.
-Also the Chrysler actually looks smaller from Queens, they definitely enlarged it.
-Another fun fact is where the avengers tower is in the movie is where the Vanderbilt tower is nowadays (ish).
+Also, the Chrysler looks smaller from Queens, they definitely enlarged it.
+Another fun fact is where the Avengers Tower is in the movie is where the Vanderbilt Tower is nowadays (ish).
 When they filmed the movie the tower wasn't complete yet (I don't know the state of it in 2016 but I assume it hasn't topped yet).
-    This [reddit post](https://reddit.com/r/marvelstudios/comments/71zqlh/i_did_the_thingthis_spot_is_actually_in_queens) did a great job recreating the cover.
+    This [Reddit post](https://reddit.com/r/marvelstudios/comments/71zqlh/i_did_the_thingthis_spot_is_actually_in_queens) did a great job recreating the cover.
 And here is my view from the same angle.

 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_cover_actual.jpeg" style="width:80%">

 <div class="linebreak"></div>

-This is the end of part 1.
-In a later post, I will write about the latter two movies.
-Thanks for reading!
+This is the end of part 1, see you soon :)